utkarshraj1/Angular-Rxjs/README.md

-# Angular Rxjs Project
+# Angular RxJS Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.

 ## Development server

 Run `npm start` for a dev server.
-Navigate to `http://localhost:1309/`.
+It will automatically open `http://localhost:1309/` in the default browser.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Implementation Details

+The application includes usage of Bootstrap 5 for stylings.
+The RxJS implementation is done in the code level.

 ## Build